natereid72/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 feature:
   title: Horizontal scaling
   description: >
-    Scale your application up and down with a simple command, with a UI, or automatically based on CPU usage.
+    Scale your application out and in with a simple command, with a UI, or automatically based on CPU usage.

 content_type: concept
 weight: 90